sisayie/sisayie.github.io/_posts/2024-12-06-python-virtual-environment.md

 **Creating a Virtual Environment -- Step by Step**

 **Step 1: Install Python**

 First, make sure Python is installed on your system.
-You can download Python from the [official website] (www.python.org).
+You can download Python from the [official website](www.python.org).
 To check if Python is installed and verify its version, run:

 ```
 python --version